lewismj/cassandra_ec2/README.md

 # Cassandra EC2
 This repository provides a Python script for creating and managing an Apache Cassandra cluster using EC2 instances.
 Useful if you want to spin up a development cluster directly on EC2 instances, without relying on DCOS or similar.
 The script is intended for development clusters only.
 Do specify the authorised addresses flag.
-Or, manually reconfigure the security group inbound rules once cluster is up and running.
+Or, manually reconfigure the security group once your cluster is up and running.
 The script will take AMI and EBS volume type & size as parameters.
 The script is loosely based on the scripts for staring Spark found in the[SparkEC2][1] project.

 *Under development, currently just the ‘create’ action is supported.*